Chuck McGill, Master CFI, MEI, CFII

 The Cessna Pilots Association used Chuck as a ground and flight instructor for their 210 Course in Santa Maria, California until their flight program was closed.

-Chuck has served as an FAA designated Aviation Safety Counselor for over 25 years.
+Chuck has served as an FAA designated Aviation Safety Counselor/FAASTeam Representative for over 25 years.

 Functioning as a contract instructor for a U.S. Government Agency in 1996, he designed, wrote, and taught a specialized "Initial Type Training" course for instructors and pilots in highly modified T-210s.
 Ground School on aircraft systems and procedures, as well extensive flight training, are set at the commercial pilot skill level.
 The course emphasizes situational awareness, single-pilot cockpit resource management in a high workload and stressful environment in both VFR and IFR operations, while simultaneously conducting activities unique to the agencys operational requirements.
 The full envelope of aircraft capabilities is utilized from normal airport operations in a high-density IFR traffic environment to low and slow STOL operations in remote mountainous areas.
 This type of in-depth training is now available to all of his students.